ephemeraldream/NumbersRotationDL/README.md

 * A very concise and readable implementation of rotation.
 It is much less complicated that the one ChatGPT wrote for us, and also that I found by Google search.
   As I recall, you used a book to study the algorithm.
 Would you please send me the reference?
+* NOTE: Used Emacs to indent your code, easier to read this way.

 ## Score: 100%